lash623/lash623/README.md

-- 👋 Hi, I’m Abhilash M S ,BE in telecom
+- 👋 Hi, I’m Abhilash M S from Bangalore, India.
-- 👀 I’m interested in networking , server administration , Solution Architect , Cloud & devops.
+- 👀 I’m looking at cloud and devops.
-- 🌱 I’m currently learning github
-- 💞️ I’m looking to collaborate on jobs in cloudand devops
--
+- ***Technology Explorer***

 <!---
 lash623/lash623 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.